sej7278/eportal-go/README.md

 eportal-go --users --feeds
 ```

-Which returns something like this is the default "pretty" mode:
+Which returns something like this in the default "pretty" mode:

 ```text
 FEEDS: